-Assuming partial funding of a minimum of 120 hours from Carl Perkins for our most urgent priorities, 140 hours will fund our most urgent curriculum development needs.
-Partial funding will delay our important collaboration with Mathematics, developing the

-Electrical Fundamentals curriculum, and the next step in developing online resources for Astronomy courses.
+Assuming partial funding of a minimum of 120 hours from Carl Perkins for our most urgent priorities, 200 hours will fund some urgent curriculum development needs.
+Partial funding will delay important collaboration with Mathematics, developing the Electrical Fundamentals curriculum, the next step in developing online resources for Astronomy courses, and the development of new courses.